Roger Clarke's Web-Site

-The boisterous claims of Anderson, Mayer-Schönberger and others have consequences.
+Inherent in the boisterous claims of Anderson, Mayer-Schönberger and others is the abandonment of balance between the empirical and the rational, and its replacement by empiricism dominant and systemic explanations deprecated.
+This 'flight from reason' has consequences.
 The proponents of big data analytics focus on the value that they assert society can, and that they assert society will, extract from massive, low-quality data-collections using more or less ad hoc analytical techniques.
 Even if their assertions turned out to be right - and such positive evidence as exists to date is merely anecdotal and unaudited - the benefits would be accompanied by massive negative impacts - for some, if not for all.

 The resource-allocation and administrative decision-making errors that follow on from poor-quality inferencing will produce losers.
 Review will be at least hampered, and where AI and machine-learning are involved, actually not possible.
 The losers will be forced to 'like it or lump it', without recourse.

 But social equity cannot exist in a world in which rationality has been abandoned, and decisions are made mysteriously and enforced by the powerful.
 This breaches the social contract.
-The losers' natural reaction is to stop trusting the institutions they deal with.
-Some will become sullen non-compliers with the diktats of powerful organisations, while others will be more aggressive in their avoidance measures.
+The losers' natural reaction is to stop trusting the institutions that they deal with.
+Some are likely to become sullen non-compliers with the diktats of powerful organisations, while others will be more aggressive in their avoidance measures.
 There is then an unpleasant scale up through active falsification, via electronic forms of sabotage, to violence.

 The consequences of the Anderson / Mayer-Schönberger thesis are the breakdown of social cohesion, and serious challenges to the social order on which economies and polities depend.
 That such seers fail to look ahead to the consequences of their wild enthusiasms is quite extraordinary.